 - Major projects

 - High-level decisions

 And in a small business...

-The point here is to get free of your business, and to do that, you need to develop it to the point where the company can at least support one management-level executive, someone you can develop and transfer responsibility to.
+The point here is to get free of your business, and to do that, you need to develop it to the point where the company cansupport at least one management-level executive, someone you can develop and transfer responsibility to.